Indominuz18/CMPT-419-Project/README.md

 - **Sample Analyses** (`sample_X_analysis.png`): Detailed visualizations of audio samples with features and predictions
 - **Prosody Analysis** (`prosody_analysis.png`): Comparison of prosodic features between questions and statements

-These visualizations use a consistent color scheme (purple for questions, orange for statements) and are generated at 300 DPI resolution.
+These visualizations use a consistent color scheme (purple for questions, orange for statements) and are generated at 300 DPI resolution, making them suitable for presentations, posters, and publications.

 ## Dataset